diegocamlooker/Kickstarter/ks_boardgames.md

    frameborder='0'>
 </iframe></p>

-> Tip 6: Don't put a high goal in your campaign in you want it funded.
+> Tip 6: Don't put a high goal in your campaign in case you want to assure funding.
 But, if you have confidence and have a hit on hands, you might.

+We have been talking about the campaign but one other thing that comes in the picture is the actual *quality* of the product.
+Are these projects any good?
+How is this affecting to the industry?
+Is this the end of the physical shops?
+To answer this, we will need to ask the ones that know more: the geeks.

 ---
 Move to [What is the BGG? page](https://diegocamlooker.github.io/Kickstarter/bgg)